thiagozs/go-libp2p-pubsub/README.md

 # Golang go-libp2p-pubsub

 Study of new go-libp2p for introduction protobuf with protocol.
+Proof of concept.

 Stack of development